Bhai: Vyakti Ki Valli

-Bhai: Vyakti Ki Valli is a Marathi biographical film directed by Mahesh Manjrekar.
-The title role of Pu La Deshpande is played by Sagar Deshmukh.
+Bhai: Vyakti Ki Valli is a Marathi Biographical film directed by Mahesh Manjrekar.
+The title role of Purushottam Laxman Deshpande is played by Sagar Deshmukh.
 The film was released on 4 January 2019.
 A sequel, Bhai: Vyakti Ki Valli 2, was released on 8 February 2019.

 Plot

 The film is biography on the famous writer Purushottam Laxman Deshpande.
 The details about his life are also taken from the book "Aaahe Manohar Tari" written by his wife Sunita Deshpande.
 The film has been created into two parts looking at the work Pu La Deshpande did.
 The 1st half was released on 4 January 2019, all over India.
 The 2nd half was released on 8 February 2019.

 Cast

 The film casts more than 80 important characters.